Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 CheckWhy it matters

-20% retirement planningthe heaviest domain and the clearest integration test on the paper
+20% retirement planningthe heaviest topic and the clearest integration test on the paper

-15% small business and 15% family lawthese chapters punish candidates who solve only one domain at a time
+15% small business and 15% family lawthese chapters punish candidates who solve only one planning area at a time

 10% planning practice, savings/debt, investment/tax, insurance, and estatelighter blocks still decide many borderline answers because they create second-order effects